 There are course requisites for this subject.
 See access conditions.

 This subject introduces students to environmental planning legislation and controls as they apply in NSW.
-It includes the structure and operation of the NSW planning system, the legal processes of making plans and planning controls, the application of planning controls to development, the nature and application of environmental controls to development, and a comparative overview of planning law and systems across Australian states.
+It includes the structure and operation of the NSW planning system, the legal processes of making plans and planning controls, the application of planning controls to development, and the nature and application of environmental controls to development.

 Autumn session, City campus